migpovrap/MetroConnectivity/README.md

 ```
 mc = max{ML(e1, e2) | e1, e2 ∈ Metro}
 ```
-where ML(e1, e2) denotes the minimum number of line changes required to travel between metro stations e1 and e2.
+where ML(e1, e2) denotes the minimum number of line changes required to travel between stations e1 and e2.

 ### Input
 The input file contains information about the entire metro network, which is defined as an undirected multi-graph, where each vertex represents a station in the metro network and each edge represents an indivisible section of a line.
 Thus, the input file is defined as follows: